On the Estimation of Latent Distances Using Graph Distances: Introduction

-Our most immediate interest is in the pairwise distances \beq d_{ij} := \|x_i - x_j\|. \eeq Since we assume the link function is unknown, all we can hope for is to rank these distances.
-Indeed, the most information we can aspire to extract from $W$ is the probability matrix $P := (p_{ij})$, where \beq p_{ij} := \P(W_{ij} = 1 \mid x_1, \dots, x_n), \eeq and even with perfect knowledge of $P$, the distances can only be known up to a monotone transformation, since $p_{ij} = \phi(d_{ij})$ and $\phi$ is an arbitrary monotone (here non-increasing) function.
+In general, when the link function is unknown, all we can hope for is to rank these distances.
+Indeed, the most information we can aspire to extract from $W$ is the probability matrix $P := (p_{ij})$, where \beq p_{ij} := \P(W_{ij} = 1 \mid x_1, \dots, x_n), \eeq and even with perfect knowledge of $P$, the distances can only be known up to a monotone transformation, since $p_{ij} = \phi(d_{ij})$ and $\phi$ is in principle an arbitrary non-increasing function.
+Recovering the points based on such a ranking amounts to a problem of ordinal embedding (aka, non-metric multidimensional scaling), which has a long history \cite{young1987multidimensional, kruskal1964multidimensional, shepard1962analysisI, shepard1962analysisII}.

-Once a possibly incomplete, and likely only approximate, ranking of the distances has been produced, the problem of recovering the latent positions amounts to a problem of ordinal embedding (aka, non-metric multidimensional scaling), which has a long history \cite{young1987multidimensional} dating back to pioneering work by \citet{MR0140376,MR0173342} and \citet{MR0169712}.
-Because of this, we focus on the pairwise distances rather than the latent positions themselves.
+Although this is true in general, we focus our attention on the `local setting' where the link function has very small support.
+In that particular case, we are able to (approximately) recover the pairwise distances up to a scaling.
+By fixing the scale arbitrarily (since it cannot be inferred from the available data), recovering the underlying points amounts to a problem of metric multidimensional scaling \cite{borg2013modern}.
+Classical Scaling \cite{torgerson1952multidimensional} is the most popular method for that problem, and comes with a perturbation bound \cite{arias2018perturbation} which can help translate an error bound for the estimation of the pairwise distances (up to scale) to an error bound for the estimation of the points (up to a similarity transformation).
+We thus focus our attention on the estimation of the pairwise distances \eqref{distances}.